Patrick Wisdom Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (5.00).
+- The Reds' 4.90 team ERA ranks 27th among all league pitching staffs.

-- The Reds rank 22nd in baseball in home runs surrendered (63 total, 1.3 per game).
+- Reds pitchers combine to rank 19th in baseball in home runs surrendered (63 total, 1.2 per game).

-- His most recent time out came on Sunday against the New York Yankees, when the righty tossed seven innings, surrendering four earned runs while giving up four hits.
+- His most recent appearance came on Monday against the St. Louis Cardinals, when the left-hander went 4 1/3 innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.